CFA Piling

 CFA PILING

 Continuous Flight Auger (CFA) piling is a bored pile method that produces a cast in-place concrete pile with minimal noise and vibration.
 Our FD45 rig installs piles from 450 mm to 600 mm in diameter to depths up to 20 m in a single continuous drilling pass.
 Unlike driven piling, CFA bores the pile hole rather than displacing ground by impact, making it the method of choice for projects adjacent to sensitive structures, in urban environments where vibration limits apply, or on brownfield sites where ground disturbance to neighbouring buildings is a constraint.
+The lightweight FD45 rig means it can access slip repair sites with a lower surcharge load compared to larger CFA rigs, reducing the amount and cost of temporary works required.

 The FD45 is purpose-built for restricted access — it can work in confined urban sites, under low headroom, and in locations where standard piling rigs cannot operate.
 This makes it particularly well suited to New Zealand's urban infill and brownfield development projects.
-CFA piling performs well in soft clays, loose sands, and variable fills (ground types common in urban New Zealand) and can be paired with contiguous or secant pile arrangements to form retaining walls for excavations and basements.
+CFA piling performs well in soft clays, and variable fills (ground types common in urban New Zealand) and can be paired with contiguous or secant pile arrangements to form retaining walls for excavations and basements.
 All CFA piling works are designed and supervised by our in-house geotechnical engineers, with full QA records and as-built pile schedules on completion.

 APPLICATIONS